top of page

 What Clients Should Ask For

 Fire safety in temporary works is no longer a grey area—it’s critical for protecting people, projects and reputations.
-EcoShrink delivers flame-retardant shrink-wrap solutions that meet the toughest UK standards.
-Get in touch to ensure your next project is fully compliant.
+EcoShrink supplies flame-retardant shrink-wrap systems tested to recognised UK and European standards when specified, and we’ll help you match film grades and documentation to what your project, JCoP and insurers actually require.
+See Master FAQ

 bottom of page